 This is not the first time our particular block has been renovated.
 Oudenarder Straße 29 was refurbished in the ‘60s or ‘70s to improve kitchens and bathrooms.
 Patalab’s scheme modernises the apartments once more, overhauling the whole building to update the original fabric’s performance as well as reorganising flats according to contemporary spatial priorities.
 However, one of the most important changes is the addition of balconies around the newly vegetated courtyard.

 Balancing Private and Communal

 As city living has evolved courtyards that were once designed as practical spaces can now be reconsidered for recreation and relaxation.
 Neighbourly conversations and children’s games that the open-air central space facilitates are no longer incidental but are considered in the design as seating and a playground are placed within flowers, grass and trees.
 Whilst the courtyard still provides light and fresh air, the landscaping creates better views to overlook and the apartments’ new outdoor space, generated by the addition of balconies, means that there is more interaction between the private interiors of the flats and the communal exterior below.

 Creating a Sustainable Quarter

-Oudenarder Straße 29 is part of a larger scheme overseen by Patalab that aims to create a sustainable quarter of high-quality living, working and recreation.
-The next stage of our Masterplan is the renovation of a similar building within the same city block which will gain even better green space as well as gallery and commercial space.
+Oudenarder 29 is part of a larger scheme overseen by Patalab that aims to create a sustainable quarter of high-quality living, working and recreation.
+The next stage of our Masterplan is the renovation of Reinickerdorfer 65 & 66, two similar buildings within the same city block which will gain even better green space as well as gallery and commercial space.